-- a.
-The MO designates an officer appropriately as the AMLRO to; inter alia supervise the monitoring and reporting of suspicious transactions and shall put in place a structure that ensures the operational independence of the AMLRO. - b.
-The MO develops a written policy framework that would guide and enable its staff to monitor, recognize and respond appropriately to suspicious transactions.
-A list of ML "Red Flags" is provided in Appendix C to these Guidelines. - c.
-The MO becomes alert to the various patterns of conduct that have been known to be suggestive of ML/TF & PF and maintain a checklist of such transactions which shall be disseminated to the relevant staff. - d.
-A staff of an MO ,who detects any "red flag" or suspicious ML activity shall promptly report to the AMLRO.
-Every action taken by the AMLRO (including any preliminary investigations and any suspicious transaction report filed with the FIC) shall be documented and treated with confidentiality. - e.
-Where the MO suspects or has reason to suspect that a client's funds are the proceeds of unlawful activity or related to terrorist financing, it shall report promptly to the FIC.
+a.
+The MO designates an officer appropriately as the AMLRO to; inter alia supervise the monitoring and reporting of suspicious transactions and shall put in place a structure that ensures the operational independence of the AMLRO.

+b.
+The MO develops a written policy framework that would guide and enable its staff to monitor, recognize and respond appropriately to suspicious transactions in dealing with financial crimes.
+A list of ML/TF&PF "Red Flags" is provided in Appendix C to these Guidelines.

+c.
+The MO becomes alert to the various patterns of conduct that have been known to be suggestive of ML/TF & PF and maintain a checklist of such transactions which shall be disseminated to the relevant staff.

+d.
+A staff of an MO, who detects any "red flag" or suspicious activity shall promptly report to the AMLRO.
+Every action taken by the AMLRO (including any preliminary investigations and any suspicious transaction report filed with the FIC) shall be documented and treated with confidentiality.

+e.
+Where the MO suspects or has reason to suspect that a client's funds are the proceeds of unlawful activity related to ML/TF&PF, it shall report promptly to the FIC.
 Any suspicious transactions, including attempted transactions shall be reported regardless of the amount involved.
-This requirement to report suspicious transactions shall apply regardless of whether they are thought, among other things, to involve tax matters. - f.
-The directors and employees (permanent and temporary) of MOs are prohibited from disclosing to anybody, the fact that a report is required to be filed or has been filed with the competent authorities. - g.
-The MO adopts policies indicating its commitment to comply with AML/CFT & PF obligations under the relevant Acts and regulations to prevent any transaction that facilitates ML/TF & PF activities. - h.
-The MO formulates and implements internal rules, procedures and other controls that will deter criminals from using its facilities for money laundering and terrorist financing and to ensure that its obligations under the relevant laws and regulations are always met. - i.
-The MO puts in place the following AML/CFT & PF preventive measures: - i. risk assessment; - ii. appointment of AMLRO; - iii. design and implementation of internal policies, controls and procedures; - iv. conduct of continuous employee education and - v. independent audit testing of its compliance programme. - j.
-The MO establishes and maintains internal policies, procedures, processes and controls to prevent ML and TF and to communicate these to its employees.
-These internal rules shall cover the CDD, record retention, the detection of unusual and suspicious transactions and the MO's reporting obligations, among other things.
+This requirement to report suspicious transactions shall apply regardless of whether they are thought, among other things, to involve tax matters.

+f.
+The directors and employees (permanent and temporary) of MOs are prohibited from disclosing to anybody, the fact that a report is required to be filed or has been filed with the competent authorities.

+g.
+The MO adopts policies indicating its commitment to comply with AML/CFT & PF obligations under the relevant Acts and Regulations to prevent any transaction that facilitates these activities. h.
+The MO formulates and implements internal rules, procedures and other controls that will deter criminals from using its facilities for ML/TF&PF and to ensure that its obligations under the relevant laws and regulations are always met.

+- i.
+The MO puts in place the following AML/CFT & PF preventive measures: - i. appointment of AMLRO; - ii. risk assessment; - iii. design and implementation of internal policies, controls and procedures (see Section 49 of Act 1044 and Appendix H of these Guidelines); - iv. conduct of continuous employee education and training; and - v. independent audit testing of its compliance programme.

+j.
+The MO establishes and maintains internal policies, procedures, processes and controls to prevent ML/TF&PF and to communicate these to its employees.